cubiq/ComfyUI_IPAdapter_plus/README.md

 **2023/11/23**: Small but important update: the new default location for the IPAdapter models is `ComfyUI/models/ipadapter`. **No panic**: the legacy `ComfyUI/custom_nodes/ComfyUI_IPAdapter_plus/models` location still works and nothing will break.

 **2023/11/08**: Added [attention masking](#attention-masking).

-**2023/11/07**: Added three ways to apply the weight.
-[See below](#weight-types) for more info. **This might break things!** Please let me know if you are having issues.
-When loading an old workflow try to reload the page a couple of times or delete the `IPAdapter Apply` node and insert a new one.

-**2023/11/02**: Added compatibility with the new models in safetensors format (available on [huggingface](https://huggingface.co/h94/IP-Adapter)).

 *(previous updates removed for better readability)*